-Parents of Oxford school shooter can face trial, court says
+Oxford school shooter’s parents can face manslaughter trial

 “Whether a jury actually finds that causation has been proven after a full trial, where the record will almost surely be more expansive — including evidence produced by defendants — is an issue separate from what we decide today,” the court said in a 3-0 opinion.

-James and Jennifer Crumbley are accused of failing to secure a gun and ignoring the mental health needs of their son before the shootings in November 2021.
+James and Jennifer Crumbley are accused of failing to secure a gun and ignoring the mental health needs of their son before the shootings.
 Besides the deaths of four students, seven people were wounded.

 Crumbley, 16, has pleaded guilty to terrorism and murder and could be sentenced to life in prison without parole.
+He was 15 at the time of the November 2021 shooting.

-Attorneys for the parents insist it was not foreseeable what would happen on the day of the shootings.
-They acknowledge that bad decisions were made but not ones that should rise to criminal charges.
+Attorneys for the parents insist that what would happen that day was not foreseeable.
+They acknowledge that bad decisions were made but not ones that should rise to involuntary manslaughter charges.

+Judge Michael Riordan said parents shouldn’t be hauled to court for “subpar, odd or eccentric” care of their kids.
+But the evidence against the Crumbleys, he added, is much more serious.

+“The morning of the shooting, EC drew a picture of a body that appeared to have two bullet holes in the torso, apparently with blood streaming out of them, which was near another drawing of a handgun that resembled the gun his parents … had very recently gifted to him,” Riordan said.

 Follow Ed White at http://twitter.com/edwritez